Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 - Paid down an astonishing $4.6BB of debt in the quarter,

-- Grew revenue 16% at VMware, 8% on the computer side (CSG), with storage (ISG) revenue only down 4% (far better than Cisco’s down 9% results), and
+- Grew revenue 16% at VMware, 8% on the computer side (CSG), with storage (ISG) revenue only down 4% (far better than Cisco’s (NASDAQ:CSCO) down 9% results), and

 - Raised guidance at VMware for 2020 to $7.03.